 photo link

-A nandu, or commonly known as Rhea, is a flightless bird (ratite) native to South America.
+A nandu, commonly known as Rhea, is a flightless bird (ratite) native to South America.
 There are two known extant species: the Lesser or Darwin’s Rhea and the Greater or American Rhea.
 This ostrich-like bird carries a gray-brown plumage, long necks and long legs with three toes on each.
 Adult males can reach 1.50 m and weighs about 40 kg.
-These omnivorous birds gather in flock to search for y feed on fruits, seeds, leaves, roots, and small animals like grasshoppers, beetles, and lizards.
+These omnivorous birds gather in flock to search for fruits, seeds, leaves, roots, and small animals like grasshoppers, beetles, and lizards.

 The Noolbenger